panique/php-login-one-file/README.md

 In the default setup the database - which is only a simple users.db file - can be downloaded directly.
 To prevent this, change the path of your database file!
 A path that is not accessable by public is perfect.
-The .htaccess in the project does not work in every setup.
+The .htaccess in the project only works if you have set `AllowOverride` to `All` in your vhost / apache config.

 ## Short guide